Helping Ohio, Indiana, and Kentucky Businesses and Organizations Recover

 If you loan is $2 million or less and you’re targeting the 8-week period for forgiveness, take our PPP Loan Forgiveness Quick Test.
 Our experts will review your results and contact you with insights and recommendations relevant to your situation.

 Additionally, we’re curating the most relevant and up-to-date news and advice for business owners on our COVID-19 Blog.

 Paycheck Protection Program

 The Paycheck Protection Program (PPP) is a modification of the SBA’s 7(a) loan program, in which banks make loans to businesses that are guaranteed by the SBA to small businesses.
 Below is a high-level overview of the program:

 - Loan forgiveness depends on the following factors:

-- 75% of the proceeds are used for payroll costs.
-There will be a loan balance (unforgiven) if the loan proceeds are used for anything other than payroll costs, mortgage interest incurred prior to February 15, 2020, rent, and utilities payments incurred over the 8 weeks after the loan origination date.
-Due to likely high subscription, it is anticipated that not more than 25% of the forgiven amount may be for non-payroll costs, and;
+- 60% of the proceeds are used for payroll costs.
+There will be a loan balance (unforgiven) if the loan proceeds are used for anything other than payroll costs, mortgage interest, rent, and utilities payments incurred over the 8 or 24 weeks after the loan origination date or alternative start date.
+Accordingly, not more than 40% of the forgiven amount may be for non-payroll costs, and;

 - Documentation that the business was adversely affected due to COVID-19 will be required with the loan forgiveness application.